Haledon Man Sues Asbestos Plant For Wife's Death Due to Mesothelioma

 Parker, 63, worked at the company's plant in Paterson's Riverside section in 1940, 1942, and 1943 and made asbestos tubing under a United States government contract.
 Parker lives at 415 Morrissee Avenue.
 At least 10 other wartime workers at the plant have filed negligence suits against the company in federal court in Newark since January.

-Those suites, each of which seeks $75 million in damages, contend that the men contracted serious lung ailments because they worked with asbestos during the war.
+Those suites, each of which seeks $75 million in damages, contending that the men contracted serious lung ailments because they worked with asbestos during the war.
 Four principals in the 11 suits have died, Jon L. Gelman, Parker's lawyer, said yesterday.

 The federal suits, which name more than 20 defendants, including the United States and the Metropolitan Life Insurance Co., also ask for damages for the men's wives or their widows.
 Parker' suit is the first to place liability on the asbestos plant for the death of a worker's wife, Gelman said.